ashleve/lightning-hydra-template/README.md

 What provides reproducibility:

-- Hydra manages your configs
+- Hydra manages your configs.
-- Hydra manages your logging paths and makes every executed run store its hyperparameters and config overrides in a separate file in logs
+- Hydra manages your logging paths and makes every executed run store its hyperparameters and config overrides in a separate file in logs.
-- Single seed for random number generators in pytorch, numpy and python.random
-- LightningDataModule allows you to encapsulate data split, transformations and default parameters in a single, clean abstraction
+- LightningDataModule allows you to encapsulate data split, transformations and default parameters in a single, clean abstraction.
-- LightningModule separates your research code from engineering code in a clean way
+- LightningModule separates your research code from engineering code in a clean way.
-- Experiment tracking frameworks take care of logging metrics and hparams, some can also store results and artifacts in cloud
+- Experiment tracking frameworks take care of logging metrics and hparams, some can also store results and artifacts in cloud.
-- Pytorch Lightning takes care of creating training checkpoints
+- Pytorch Lightning takes care of creating training checkpoints.
-- Example callbacks for wandb show how you can save and upload a snapshot of codebase every time the run is executed, as well as upload ckpts and track model gradients
+- [Example callbacks for wandb](https://github.com/ashleve/lightning-hydra-template/tree/wandb-callbacks) show how you can save and upload a snapshot of codebase every time the run is executed, as well as upload ckpts and track model gradients.

 <!--
 You can load the config of previous run using: